 - If you don't have enough cash on hand to purchase your sibling's share outright, you may decide to draft a sales agreement in which you commit to make payments over a specific period of time.
 Alternatively, you may reserve the right to purchase your sibling's share for a specific period of time contingent upon obtaining financing.
 If you successfully secure financing, the sale proceeds as planned.
 If you fail to obtain financing before the deadline, the sales agreement expires, and your sibling is free to sell her share to someone else.

 - Stockbyte/Stockbyte/Getty Images

-- What Kind of Property Is a Stock Certificate?
+- What Is a Grant Deed?

 - How to Buy out the Rights of a Co-Owner of a House